Starbucks

 The rise of the second wave of coffee culture is generally attributed to Starbucks, which introduced a wider variety of coffee experiences.
 Starbucks serves hot and cold drinks, whole-bean coffee, micro-ground instant coffee, espresso, caffe latte, full and loose-leaf teas, juices, Frappuccino beverages, pastries, and snacks.
 Some offerings are seasonal or specific to the locality of the store.
 Depending on the country, most locations provide free Wi-Fi Internet access.
+The company has been subject to multiple controversies related to its business practices.
+Conversely, its franchise has commanded substantial brand loyalty, market share, and company value.